alvarosaavedrad/journey-widget/README.md

 ### Required files

-Use `npm run bundle:sass` command in root directory to generate the stylesheet in case you modify something in `style.css` or `list-items.sass`.
+Use `npm run bundle:stylesheets` command in root directory to generate the stylesheet in case you modify something in `style.css` or `list-items.sass`.

 Files used by backend: